 The best essence will be determined by your state of mind and what you are trying to achieve in the reading.

-Linden Blossom (Tilia vulgaris) is a little less known essential oil that will also please those who enjoy sweet and high notes.
+Linden Blossom (Tilia vulgaris) is a little less known essential oil that will also please those who enjoy sweet, higher notes.
 Linden Blossom works as a fantastically relaxing oil thanks to its anti-depressant properties.

-Citrus essences will also help you stay aware, they will lift your spirit while keeping anxiety at bay.
+Citrus essences will also help you stay aware,and better connect with the energies surrounding you.
+They will lift your spirit while keeping anxiety at bay.
 Tangerine is the softest of all citrus essences (Citrus reticulata), Clementine (Citrus clementina) is a notch stronger and share the same properties.

 Lemon scent will make your mind more receptive to your environment while purifying the air in the room.

 How to use the oils for your Tarot Reading